-The 1915 Panama Pacific Half Dollar represented only the second commemorative silver half dollar issued by the United States Mint.
+The 1915 Panama Pacific Half Dollar (Buy on eBay) represented only the second commemorative silver half dollar issued by the United States Mint.
 Although this would later become the most frequent denomination for classic commemorative coins, the earlier issues took place across a range of denominations.
-The program of five commemorative coins issued for the Panama Pacific International Exposition including two versions of a $50 gold piece, a gold quarter eagle, and a gold dollar.
+The program of five commemorative coins issued for the Panama Pacific International Exposition included two versions of a $50 gold piece, a gold quarter eagle, and a gold dollar.

 The reverse of the Panama Pacific Exposition Half Dollar features an American Eagle with wings outstretched, perched on a shield.
 An oak branch and olive branch appears to each side to represent strength and peace.
 The words “In God We Trust” appear near the eagle’s head, representing the motto’s first appearance on a commemorative coin.
 The additional inscriptions “United States of America” and “Half Dollar” surround.
 The obverse of the coin was designed by Charles E. Barber, and the reverse was designed by George T. Morgan.